FairyyGenie/introToIM/midtermProject/journal.md

 #### June 9th: set up the windmill class --> spin when conditions met

+Complete, it is actully quite simple making this class.
+Just that I have to set up conditions some other day for the game.

 #### June 10th: the sprite classes set up --> trash and the basket for trash

+Complete, this took me a lot of time.
+I need to find image that I can use and set up the size and load them and then place them into aesthetically pleasing places.

 #### June 11th: Add the words and Game logic

+Complete, words and stages of game set up.
+The logic got me stuck for a while but completed !

 #### June 12th: Background music and effect

+Complete